 FTAI's board of directors periodically reviews strategic alternatives.
 The FTAI board of directors, and a special committee thereof, determined upon careful review and consideration that the spin-off of FTAI Infrastructure is in the best interests of FTAI.
-The FTAI board of directors' determination to move forward was based on a number of factors, including those set forth below.
+The FTAI board of directors' determination was based on a number of factors, including those set forth below.